 4. Gently warm the spices for 3 to 4 minutes until you get a lovely nutty fragrance.
 The jaggery or sugar will start to melt.
 Allow the mixture to cool.

-5. Gently fill each chilly with this mixture.
+5. Using a teaspoon, fill each chili with this spice mixture.

 6. Heat 2 tablespoons of oil and add in a teaspoon of dry mustard seeds.